-A Virtual Private Network does hide your internet history from the router.
-By connecting to one of the best VPNs in 2021, you can completely keep your internet history a secret, as the data transmission on a public network is as secure as transmission on a private network.
+A Virtual Private Network does hide your Internet activity from the router in USA.
+By connecting to one of the best VPNs, you can completely keep your internet history a secret, as the data transmission on a public network is as secure as transmission on a private network.

 After establishing a secure connection with a VPN, the router will only see the VPN server’s IP address.
 Though it can see the number of times you have connected to a VPN, it still can’t see your actual location and the data transmitted over the VPN tunnel.

 A router can not see your internet history because routers don’t have enough memory to store browsing history.
 It is always a good idea to connect to a VPN before carrying on with online activities such as online banking, shopping, or business simply to prevent anyone from seeing which websites you were accessing.

 A virtual private network will ensure that the user’s internet history is kept completely private from home-type or enterprise routers.
 Not only the routers but hackers with ill intentions will be kept at bay, thanks to VPN’s robust encryption and security protocols.
 As identity theft has been on the rise over the past few years, it is important to make sure you take extra precautions with your online experience.